oeyoews/star-list/README.md

 *   [RSS-Bridge/rss-bridge](https://github.com/RSS-Bridge/rss-bridge) - The RSS feed for websites missing it
 *   [soulteary/AvatarCache](https://github.com/soulteary/AvatarCache) - Your Own Avatar Api.
 *   [serbanghita/Mobile-Detect](https://github.com/serbanghita/Mobile-Detect) - Mobile\_Detect is a lightweight PHP class for detecting mobile devices (including tablets).
 It uses the User-Agent string combined with specific HTTP headers to detect the mobile environment.
-*   [antonkomarev/github-profile-views-counter](https://github.com/antonkomarev/github-profile-views-counter) - It counts how many times your GitHub profile has been viewed.
-Free cloud micro-service.

 ## Scala